Regular procedure

 Applications for international protection shall be examined and decided upon by PMM.[1]
 “Migration experts” from the Department of International Protection oversee the processing of applications at Headquarters and the PDMM.

-IP applications of people holding refugee status from UNHCR and living in TR for 10 years and 12 years were kept on shelves but as of 2021, it was observed that PMM have been rejecting those applications in mass.
-Stakeholders believe that PDMM’s staff does not have the capacity to deal with international protection applications.
-For the last 1-2 years, international protection applications have been taken off the shelves and negative decisions have been made.[5]
+IP applications of people holding International Protection status from UNHCR and living in Türkiye for 10 years and 12 years were kept on shelves but as of 2021, it was observed that PMM has been rejecting those applications in mass.
+Stakeholders believe that PDMM’s staff does not have the capacity to deal with workload required for international protection applications.
+For the last 1-2 years, international protection applications have been taken off the shelves and negative decisions have been made.[8]
+There are some cases of international protection applicants who have been living in Türkiye for 8-10 years, receive rejections.

-Overall, practice on the examination and the decision-making at first instance is not uniform across provinces.
-The quality of interviews, the assessment of evidence, the lack of identification of vulnerable groups, the lack of training of migration experts as well as the lack of available interpreters have been reported as particular concerns.
+Overall, practice on the examination and the decision-making at first instance is not uniform across provinces[9].
+The quality of interviews, the assessment of evidence, the challenges of identification of vulnerable groups, the lack of available interpreters in certain languages have been reported as particular concerns.
+For the application process to continue smoothly, more personnel and translators are needed, but there is a lack of capacity[10].
+There are too many pending international protection files, authorities are working to fasten the decision process after registration and decrease the waiting time for the decision[11].

 Prioritised examination and fast-track processing

-Persons with special needs shall be “given priority with respect to all rights and proceedings” pertaining to the adjudication of international protection applications.[6]
-In practice, despite the severe obstacles to Registration, persons with special needs such as women in advanced stages of pregnancy, persons with acute health needs, or unaccompanied children have benefitted from prioritisation in the registration of international protection applications at the PDMM.[7]
-Detailed figures on the number of persons concerned by said prioritisation are not available, however.
+Persons with special needs shall be “given priority with respect to all rights and proceedings” pertaining to the adjudication of international protection applications.[13]
+In practice, despite the severe obstacles to Registration, persons with special needs such as women in advanced stages of pregnancy, persons with acute health needs, or unaccompanied children have benefitted from prioritisation in the registration of international protection applications at the PDMM.[14]
+The number of people with special needs was 80,731 in 2023, earthquake disasters caused disruption in special needs determination procedures in the first half of the year[15].
+The number of interviews conducted with potential trafficking victims was 20,260, 223 victims of human trafficking identified in 2023[16].

 Personal interview